\'Ez fields: Sharpness and applications to large fields

-\begin{proposition} Suppose that $\tau$ is an affine invariant topology on $K$, $U$ is a nonempty $\tau$-open neighbourhood of zero, and $L$ is a proper subfield of $K$.
-If $UU^{-1} \ne K$ then $\tau$ is discrete.
-If $L$ has $\tau$-interior then $\tau$ is discrete. \end{proposition}
+\begin{proposition} Suppose that $\uptau$ is an affine invariant topology on $K$, $U$ is a nonempty $\uptau$-open neighbouuprhood of zero, and $L$ is a proper subfield of $K$.
+If $UU^{-1} \ne K$ then $\uptau$ is discrete.
+If $L$ has $\uptau$-interior then $\uptau$ is discrete. \end{proposition}

-An \textbf{affine invariant} topology on $K$ is a topology that is invariant under any invertible affine transformation $K \to K$.
-The \'etale open topology on $K$ is affine invariant by Fact~\ref{fact:first-paper-system}.1.